BroadcomMFD/code4z/README.md

 * Trigger the CICS transaction on the mainframe.
 * Start a debug session using Debugger for Mainframe.
 * Stop at designated breakpoints, displaying and changing any problematic code or variable values.
-* Using Data Editor for Mainframe, correct any errors that arise from data in VSAM files.
+* Use Data Editor for Mainframe to extend the test data in your VSAM files.
 * Run the debug session again.

 ## What’s New